The Human Truth Foundation

 q=76.

-One of the highest in The Americas Canada ranks 14th-best in the world in terms of its score on the Green Future Index.
+One of the highest in The Americas Canada is positioned 14th-best in the world regarding its score on the Green Future Index.